-Students work in small groups so everyone's contribution is heard.
+Students work in small groups so that everyone's contribution is heard.
 They collaborate, share ideas, and engage in discourse.
-The emphasis is on discussing questions and formulating a consensus answer, not just sharing ideas.
+The emphasis is on sharing ideas, discussing questions, formulating answers.
+Students may even come up with additional questions and discussion points.

-At the end of the session, students report back on their findings.
+Students report back on their findings.
 Each student should have enough knowledge to report back on the group's findings.
 Reporting consists primarily of providing answers to questions, but may involve presenting a report, model, or slide show, or contributing to a debate.
+Students can revise their original answers providing a powerful second learning moment.